willpizii/dcbc/README.md

 ## Flask App for monitoring of club erg scores

 Relies on Raven authentication

-Todo: revamp to run on a sql backend, instead of an array of encrypted csvs
+Runs on a SQL Backend.
+Currently hosted on SRCF in Cambridge